14/03/2023

 Advantages

-• Differentiation into Neurons: SH-SY5Y cells can be differentiated into functional neurons using specific compounds, providing a cheaper alternative to primary neurons and avoiding ethical concerns associated with their use [2].
+• Differentiation into Neurons: SH-SY5Y cells can be differentiated into functional neurons using specific compounds, providing a more convenient alternative to primary neurons and avoiding ethical concerns associated with their use [2].

 • In Vitro Model for Neurodegenerative Diseases: The expression of molecular markers, including dopaminergic neural markers, makes SH-SY5Y cells suitable for studying neurodegenerative disorders like Parkinson's.